muratk5n/thirdwave/en/README.md

 Covid could be an attack; Look at China, they act like they are under siege, have a lockdown in the entire city of Shangai?
 Why are they not quitting zero-covid?
 No mRNA vax for them?
-Maybe they don't trust it either, suspect bio targeting.
+Maybe they don't trust it, suspect bio targeting.
 It looks like a war.

 ---